Childrens Research Center

 In addition, the CRC provides training to approximately 150 undergraduate students per year.
 Their close work with both graduate students and faculty on specific research projects prepares them to pursue advanced degrees and professional careers working with children.

-2017 rings in a new era for our work, as we have been officially designated as a research center.
-Our new name is the Children’s Research Center, formerly the Children’s Research Lab.
-This is exciting news for us because it more accurately reflects our mission-driven work, which includes improving early childhood programs, increasing our ability to provide services for families in the community, and strengthening our place on the national stage by being a leader in the field of children’s research.
+In 2017, our name changed from the Children's Research Lab to the Children's Research Center, recognizing us as an official research center.
+This was exciting news for us as the new name more accurately reflects our mission-driven work, which includes improving early childhood programs, increasing our ability to provide services for families in the community and strengthening our place on the national stage by being a leader in the field of children’s research.

 The Hakes Library, named for Professor David Hakes, a developmental psycholinguist and chair of the developmental psychology program, is located on the first floor of the CRC.
 Supported entirely by private donations, the Hakes Library provides up-to-date journals and books in developmental psychology for students at the CRC.
 Graduate seminars are held in the library, and it is also the site of the developmental area’s seminar series in which speakers from UT and communities across the country present their current research.